flathub-infra/documentation/docs/02-for-app-authors/05-submission.md

 ## After submission

 Once your pull request has been submitted, it will be reviewed.
-Note that all reviewers are volunteers and have the right to reject an application if it does not meet all guidelines.

-Once approved, the reviewers will merge it and a new repository will be created for your application.

-You will receive an invitation to have write access for the repository.
+Reviewers may post comments and may ask for certain fixes or clarifications.
+Once all comments are resolved, a _test_ build can be started on the pull request by commenting `bot, build $FLATPAK_ID`.

+If the test build is successful, the application is tested by installing and running it.
+Further feedback may be provided after that.

+If the submission is approved, it will be marked as ready and merged into a new repository under the [Flathub GitHub organisation](https://github.com/flathub/) by the reviewers at a later time.
+Once the repository is created, you will receive an invitation to have write access to it.
 Please make sure to accept it before it expires.

 Once you have access, please see the [App Maintenance](/docs/for-app-authors/maintenance) guide.

+Note that submissions can be rejected at any stage or recalled post-merge if it is determined to be not suitable for Flathub or does not meet the guidelines.

 ## FAQ